Meal planning that

 Dietary approaches view showing clickable chips for 21 diet approaches like Mediterranean, Anti-Inflammatory, and Low-Glycemic, plus custom approaches

-Dietary restrictions view showing Gluten set to Mild and Histamine set to Moderate, demonstrating different severity levels across 16 common restrictions
+Dietary restrictions view showing Gluten set to Mild and Histamine set to Moderate, demonstrating different severity levels across 18 common restrictions including Halal and Kosher

 Step 2